Drawing of a boat

 ((:navis))

-Description of Drawing (English): boats
+Description of Drawing (English) boats

-Findspot: Smyrna, Basilica (Agora.1)
+Findspot Smyrna, Basilica (Agora.1)

-Drawing Category: Boats
+Drawing Category Boats

-Writing Style: charcoal
+Writing Style charcoal

-Bibliography: Bagnall, R. S. et al., Graffiti from the Basilica in the Agora of Smyrna (2016): 330.
+Bibliography Bagnall, R. S. et al., Graffiti from the Basilica in the Agora of Smyrna (2016): 330.

-Commentary: Dipinto of two ships, located in the upper right quadrant of the back wall of Bay 32, right above D32.1.
+Commentary Dipinto of two ships, located in the upper right quadrant of the back wall of Bay 32, right above D32.1.
 The lower ship, sailing on starboard tack, is poorly preserved, as a gap in the plaster has destroyed the prow.
 The preserved hull is elongated but flattened, and the keel tapers slightly toward the stern.
 At the edge of the stern, a circular feature is visible: it is probably a ζυγόν, the thwart joining the rudders to each other and to the vessel.
 The two rudders (πηδάλιοι) are rendered with two thick diagonal lines with no articulation of the blades.
 The upper ship, also sailing on starboard tack, has a rockered keel that tapers upward toward the stern.
 The prow is not preserved.
 The main mast is moved toward the stern; two parallel, diagonal lines toward the prow are identifiable as a foremast (ἀκάτειος).
 No sails, oars, or rudders are visible.

-Suggested Citation: AGP-SMYD00322, The Ancient Graffiti Project, <http://ancientgraffiti.org/Graffiti/graffito/AGP-SMYD00322> [accessed: 23 Apr 2024]
+Suggested Citation AGP-SMYD00322, The Ancient Graffiti Project, <https://ancientgraffiti.org/Graffiti/graffito/AGP-SMYD00322> [accessed: 02 Apr 2025]

 Editor: Roger S. Bagnall